tuvus/iowa-systems/README.md

 * The "Render Sun" button toggles whether or not the Sun will be displayed in the Simulation.
 * The "Render Skybox" button toggles whether or not the skybox will be displayed.
 * The "Quality Settings" dropdown changes what level of graphics will be used.
+* The "Frames Per Seccond" input field controlls the disired update rate of the application.

 Using the Simulation
 --------------------